particle-iot/docs/src/content/scaling/quick-start-guide/returns.md

 - Submit a detailed description of the issues you are facing to your TAM at support@particle.io.
 The TAM will help you troubleshoot the devices.
 If the device is in warranty and deemed to be beyond repair due to a Particle issue, Particle will approve a replacement or apply the credit to your next invoice.

-- Warranty is one year from the date of shipment for Enterprise customers with a signed contract.
+- Warranty is per [terms of service](https://www.particle.io/legal/terms-of-service/) or your MSA as an Enterprise customer.

 - The warranty does not cover hardware damage due to a customer’s actions.
 If they smash it with a hammer that’s on you.